nglasl/silverstripe-mediawesome/README.md

 $getAttribute('Author')
 ```

+To see examples, look at the default templates:

+`MediaHolder.ss` and `MediaPage.ss`

 ### Filtering Media Pages

 A media holder request may have optional date/tag filters, which are extendable by developers.